About Google Tag Manager

-Google Tag Manager works via its own container tag that you place on all your website pages.
-The container tag replaces all other tags on your site, including tags from AdWords, Google Analytics, Floodlight, and 3rd party tags.
+Google Tag Manager for web works via its own container tag that you place on all your website pages.
+For mobile, Tag Manager is deployed via an SDK for Android or iOS.
+The container replaces all other manually-coded tags on your site or app, including tags from AdWords, Google Analytics, Floodlight, and 3rd party tags.
 (See a list of supported tags.)
 Once the Google Tag Manager container tag has been added to your site, you update, add, and administer additional tags right from the Google Tag Manager web application.

-Your Google Tag Manager account allows you to administer the tags for one or more websites.
+Your Google Tag Manager account allows you to administer the tags for one or more websites or mobile apps.
 Although you can set up multiple Google Tag Manager accounts from a single Google account, you’ll typically only need one Google Tag Manager account per company or organization.
 Read Setup and Workflow to learn more.

 Watch this video to learn more about the basics of Google Tag Manager: